jayavelusaravanan11/Insight-Coding-Challenge/README.md

   Here's the logic

   1. Open and loop through the inputfile
-  2. Filter out  the rows where CASE_STATUS is not CERTIFIED
+  2. Only accept the rows where status is Certified
-  3. For two rows which are certified , build two lists viz distinct SOC_NAME's and distict EMPLOYER_STATE
+  3. For those rows which are certified , build two lists viz distinct SOC_NAME's and distict EMPLOYER_STATE
-  4. Get a count of all disticnt SOC_NAME and employer_state based on CERTIFIED Filter data .
+  4. Get a count of all distinct SOC_NAME and employer_state .
-  5. Get the percentages of the distinct SOC_NAME
+  5. Get the percentages of the distinct SOC_NAME and distinct employer_states
+  6. Append three lists into one list for SOC_NAME ( SOC_NAME , COUNT , Percentage)
+  7. Write to file top_10_occupations
+  8. Append three lists into one list for Employer_state ( Employer_state, COUNT , Percentage)
-  6. Write to two files top_10_occupations and top_10_states
+  9. Write to file top_10_states